JingJingZhuang3/hospitable_rental_mobile/README.md

-## Hospitable Rental Website - Mobile
+## Hospitable Rental Website - Mobile (Continue Updating...)
 Website Link: https://jingjingzhuang3.github.io/hospitable_rental_mobile
 > Note: The open source data comes from China so the site is mostly in Chinese

 ## Project Description:
-> This is an open source project
+> This is an open source project for personal practice
 - Mobile Website for Rental
 - This project use to create an online rental website with functions similar to Apartments.com, which aims to meet the needs of users to rent apartments.
 - The core business of the website includes online housing search (map, search conditions), user login, housing release, etc.